Rwenzori Mountains National Park – (The Mystical Challenge)

 Rwenzori Mountain National Park in the Rwenzori Mountains is one of the national parks in Uganda and a UNESCO World Heritage Site.
 Rwenzori Mountain National Park is the surreal home to the legendary ‘Mountains of the moon’.
 With the region’s glaciers, waterfalls and lakes, this is one of Africa’s most beautiful alpine areas.
 Rwenzori Mountain National Park covering about 1000 square km 386 sq. mi) is part of the Rwenzori Mountains chain of ranges.

-What is the highest point on the Rwenzori Mountains?
+What is the highest point in the Rwenzori Mountains National Park?

 The Rwenzori Mountains are worth visiting and trekking because;

 - With a multitude of fast-flowing rivers, magnificent waterfalls, and stratified vegetation it’s one of the scenic places to explore.

 - When it comes to flora, the Rwenzori Mountains are one of the best places to see unique giant vegetation.
 There is unique alpine flora including endemic species of the Albertine Rift like the giant heathers, groundsels, and lobelias.

 - The Mountains are the most permanent sources of the River Nile and constitute a vital water catchment for the world’s longest river.